 During low tide an immense amount of food is exposed to birds, and they take advantage of this bounty.

 The marsh is land deposited by the ocean.
 Its composition is particles of the oceans living organisms, fine grained sand and clay.
 It is called silt.

-Because the silt deposited during each tide is so fine, the deposit left each year is only 1-2 centimetre thick.
+Because the silt deposited during each tide is so fine, the deposit left each year is only 1-2 cm thick.